-Surface Acoustic Wave (SAW) filters offer a reduced size, weight, & cost compared to other filter technologies.
-However, there are many tradeoffs that need to be considered when selecting a SAW filter for your system design.
+Surface acoustic wave (SAW) filters offer a reduced size, weight, and cost compared to other filter technologies.
+There are many tradeoffs, however, that need to be considered when selecting a SAW filter for your system design.

 What are SAW filters?
 What are some common SAW filter applications?
 How are SAW filters used for mobile communications?
 We'll answer these questions and more in this post.

 A SAW filter is an electronic device that converts electrical energy into acoustic or mechanical energy via a piezoelectric material.
 This process occurs using two interdigital transducers: input and output transducers.

 - The input transducer creates acoustic waves from the incoming electrical signal.

 - The output transducer receives these acoustic waves and converts them back to electrical energy.